 This is a boundary.
 You’re saying “I am not okay with _________, and if you keep doing that, I will __________.”

 If your sibling comes to you last minute because she maxed her credit card again and can’t make the payment, she’s essentially throwing her weeds over into your yard.
 She’s trying to make her problem yours.
 The unspoken message is “if you love me, you’ll pay my bill for me.”

 If this is a pattern for her, the codependent response would be to lend her the money (even if doing so would strain your budget), save her from the consequences, and resent her for it.

-The healthy, loving, boundaried approach would be to kindly let her know that you will not lender her the money because you know it is enabling the irresponsible behavior.
-While that’s not an easy conversation to have, it prevents you from feeling like you’re being taken advantage of, stops any feelings of resentment toward your sister, and increases the chances your sister will wake up to her actions and change.
+The healthy, loving, boundaried approach would be to kindly let her know that you will not lend her the money because you know it is enabling the irresponsible behavior.
+While that’s not an easy conversation to have, it prevents you from feeling like you’re being taken advantage of, stops feelings of resentment toward your sister, and increases the chances your sister will wake up to her actions and change.

 2. Boundaries Help Others

 In my favorite book on boundaries, Dr. Henry Cloud shares an excellent story of a couple who came to see him, seeking help for their adult son.